To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Putin's spokesperson, Dmitry Peskov, said the Magnitsky Act had "seriously undermined" the "reset" – the moniker for the effort US President Barack Obama launched early in his first term to improve relations between the former Cold War foes.

 Putin has backed the hawkish response with a mix of public appeals to patriotism, saying Russia should care for its own children, and belligerent denunciations of what he says is the US desire to impose its will on the world.

 Seeking to dampen criticism of the move, Putin also signed a decree ordering an improvement in care for orphans.
-Critics of the Russian legislation say Putin has held the welfare of children trapped in an crowded and troubled orphanage system hostage to political manoeuvring.

 "He signed it after all!
 He signed one of the most shameful laws in Russia history," a blogger named Yuri Pronko wrote on the popular Russian site LiveJournal.